Re-posted from The Santa Fe Reporter, July 12, 2017, by Julia Goldberg

-Robleto has spent much of his career thinking on the message people of earth might want to convey about themselves.
-A formative moment happened when he was 6 or 7 years old and first encountered the Golden Record, placed on the spaceships Voyager 1 and 2 in 1977 containing images, sounds and messages meant to capture life on earth.
+Robleto has spent much of his career thinking about the message people of the earth might want to convey about themselves.
+A formative moment happened when he was 6 or 7 years old and first encountered the Golden Record, placed on the spaceships Voyager 1 and 2 in 1977 containing images, sounds, and messages meant to capture life on earth.

 Robleto had stayed home sick from school and dialed a 1-800 number NASA had set up for listening to sounds of space as the Voyager made its first approach to Saturn.
 Robleto called in expecting to hear aliens, and instead heard the Golden Record.
 “I didn’t understand that at all. … I was so disappointed.
 It just made no sense to me why NASA would send this into space.
 I had no idea I was listening to the most beautiful thing I’ve ever heard.”

 He’s referring to Ann Druyan’s brain waves, recorded shortly after she and Carl Sagan, with whom she collaborated on the Golden Record, admitted they were falling in love.
 Robleto says in many ways his work has been directed by Druyan’s actions.
 “She essentially snuck love on board,” he says.